Affiliate links on Android Authority may earn us a commission. Learn more.

 Should you trust a product from Onn?

 There tends to be a bit of a stigma when it comes to buying store brands, at least for some consumers.
 The truth is that brand can matter.
 Not all store brands are created equally.
-Thankfully, Onn is one of the better choices out there.
+Thankfully, Onn is one of the better choices out there for store brands.
 I’ve bought a fair share of Onn products over the years, including keyboards, cables, USB hubs, the original 4K Onn, power banks, car chargers — well you get the idea!
 Overall my experience has been a positive one, as evidenced by the fact I keep buying their products.

+For more complex electronics like TVs and streaming sticks?
+I'd be a bit more cautious, but as long as the price is right I don't think the risk is much.
 Just be aware that value brands cut corners to save money and that can lead to some very real downsides:

 - They just aren't built to last.
 Onn prioritizes mass production over quality control.
 These products may last the whole one or two-year period included in their limited warranties, but after that, it can vary depending on the product category or even luck.
 Their accessories tend to last as long as any major brand, but more complex devices like TVs can be hit or miss.